-- 149 A sub-chronic toxicity study (90 day) is an information requirement under Annex IX to REACH (Section 8.6.2.). - 8.1.
-Information provided - 150 While you have not provided a specific legal reference for your adaptation of this information requirement, ECHA understands that you have adapted this information requirement by using a weight of evidence approach based on the following lines of information: - A combined repeated dose and reproduction toxicity study with the analogue substance tetrahydromethylphthalic anhydride (MHTPA), EC 234-290-7 (1997); - ii.
+- 148 A sub-chronic toxicity study (90 day) is an information requirement under Annex IX to REACH (Section 8.6.2.). - 8.1.
+Information provided - While you have not provided a specific legal reference for your adaptation of this information requirement, ECHA understands that you have adapted this information requirement by using a weight of evidence approach based on the following lines of information: - i.
+A combined repeated dose and reproduction toxicity study with the analogue substance tetrahydromethylphthalic anhydride (MHTPA), EC 234-290-7 (1997); - 150 In your justification of your adaptation you also refer to the following lines of information: - ii.
 A 28-day repeated dose toxicity study with the analogue substance hexahydro-4 methylphthalic anhydride (4-MHHPA); - iii.
-A 90-d repeated dose toxicity study in rats (1969, Control of Control o - iv.
-A 90-d repeated dose toxicity study in dogs (1970, cited in the WHO Concise International Chemical Assessment Document 75) with the analogue substance trimellitic anhydride (TMA). - 151 You conclude from this information that "Taken all data from MTHPA and structural analogue substances together, a new 90 day toxicity study with MTHPA is not required and not in line with concerns regarding animal welfare and the use of animals for experimental purposes.
+A scientific publication on Biochemical effects and monitoring of exposure of rats to vapours of the analogue substance 4-methylcyclohexyl-1,6-dicarboxylic acid anhydride (HHPA) (1986, Savolainen H); - iv.
+A 90-d repeated dose toxicity study in rats (1969, cited in the WHO Concise International Chemical Assessment Document 75) with the analogue substance trimellitic anhydride (TMA); - v.
+A 90-d repeated dose toxicity study in dogs (1970, cited in the WHO Concise International Chemical Assessment Document 75) with the analogue substance trimellitic anhydride (TMA); - vi.
+A 90-d repeated dose toxicity study in dogs (1970, cited in the WHO Concise International Chemical Assessment Document 75) with the analogue substance trimellitic anhydride (TMA). - 151 You conclude from this information that "Taken all these data together, a new 90 day toxicity study with MTHPA is not required and not in line with animal welfare ideas.
 The data available for chemically almost identical substances in different species and for exposure periods of 90 days support the findings noted in OECD 422 study taking the time extrapolation factor into account.
-Therefore, the OECD 422 study is considered to represent a reliable basis for DNEL derivation for MTHPA." - 152 In your comments to the draft decision, you propose a new adaptation for this information requirement by using grouping and read-across from the source substance 4-MHHPA, and provided the following information: - 153 Robust study summary of a OECD TG 408 study in rats conducted with 4-MHHPA. - 8.2.
-Assessment of the information provided - 154 We have assessed this information and identified the following issues.
+Therefore, the OECD 422 study is considered to represent a reliable basis for DNEL derivation for MTHPA." - 152 In your comments to the draft decision, you have provided provided read-across justifications and a robust study summary of an OECD TG 408 study in rats conducted with the source Substance 4-MHHPA (EC No. 243-072-0). - 8.2.
+Assessment of the information provided - 153 We have assessed this information and identified the following issues.